 Some parents recommend the white noise of a humidifier to help your baby sleep more deeply, instead of causing them to wake up every time you close a door.

 When you hear your baby struggling to breathe in the night, you might have concerns about their safety.
 Most snoring naturally results from a dry, itchy throat and is nothing to worry about.
 But the moisture produced by the humidifier will keep your baby’s throat clear and moist.
 The humidifier blows water vapor directly into the nursery’s air supply so you won’t have to fear for your child-or stay up listening to the noise.

-When you purchase a humidifier, ask your local HVAC professionals about different features.
+When you purchase a humidifier, ask your local heating and cooling professionals about different features.
 Some humidifiers use air purifying technology to remove allergens and contaminants from the air.
 Others are designed to minimize environmental impact and conserve water.
 Whatever you prefer, make sure to maintain and clean your humidifier to avoid spreading germs.

 For any home-and, any child-a humidifier can help you improve your home environment.
 Remember these seven suggestions when you decide whether or not to purchase a humidifier for your new baby.